nl253/Notes/Software-Engineering/software-engineering.md

 # Software Engineering

-concerned with best practices that aim at producing high quality, reliable, maintainable software
+Software Engineering is concerned with best practices that aim at producing high quality, reliable, maintainable software.

-Not just about coding, also:
+Not just about coding but also:

 -   project management e.g. planning
 -   documentation